Go live with your app

 Manage REST API apps

-- View your sandbox and live credentials.
+- View your sandbox or live credentials.

 - Add a webhook.